 Job Abandonment - No Call/No Show.
-If you will be away from work unexpectedly, you are expected to notify your manager immediately.
+If you will be away from work unexpectedly, you are required to notify your manager as soon as practicable.
 However, if you do not report to work for three (3) consecutive scheduled workdays or shifts and fail to report these absences as instructed above, the Company will consider you to have resigned from your employment without notice.
 The effective date of your resignation will be the first day of your no call/no show.

-There may be situations in which compliance with this policy is not feasible or you require a legally protected leave or an accommodation.
-If you believe you face such extenuating circumstances, you (or your representative) must notify your manager or HR Support Center (1-877-601-7453, hrsupport@randstadusa.com or use the "Let's Chat" icon on your desktop) as soon as practicable.
-You will not be disciplined for any legally protected absence.
+There may be situations in which compliance with this policy is not feasible or you require a legally protected sick, safe or other type of leave under applicable federal, state or local law.
+If you believe compliance with this policy is not feasible or you require a legally protected absence, you (or your representative) must notify your manager or HR Support Center (1-877-601-7453, hrsupport@randstadusa.com or use the "Let's Chat" icon on your desktop) as soon as practicable.
+There also may be situations in which the Company has provided an attendance-related reasonable accommodation to you consistent with its Equal Employment Opportunity Policy.
+You will not be disciplined for any legally protected absence or accommodation.

-7.5 BUSINESS APPROPRIATE DRESS
+7.6 BUSINESS APPROPRIATE DRESS